 The dog jumped out of the way.

 Akihiko pulled out his gun.

-"Good idea," Naoto did the same.
+"Good idea," Naoto said as she did the same.
 Then, to her horror, she saw the two boys raise the guns to their temples.

 "NO!"
 Naoto shouted as Akihiko pulled the trigger.

-But instead of blood and brains shooting out of Akihiko's head, a bright cloud of blue dust-like substance burst out.
+But instead of blood, brains and skull fragments shooting out of Akihiko's head, a bright cloud of blue dust-like substance burst out.
 Suddenly, a Persona appeared and attacked the shadow.